-Messiah English majors are quite active on campus and off: they write for--and edit--the "Minnemingo Review" and "The Swinging Bridge" (see tabs to the right); they work at Murray Library or the campus Writing Center; and they often work in service-projects (a current senior English major edits the newsletter for the Messiah College collaboratory).
+Messiah English majors are quite active on campus and off: they write for--and edit--The Peregrine Review and The Swinging Bridge; they work at Murray Library or the campus Writing Center, and they often work in service-projects.
 Many senior English majors have semester-long internships at local publishers, magazines, and businesses.

 Poets and Writers

 The English Department sponsors the Poets & Writers Series, a series devoted to bringing important and nationally recognized authors to campus for readings, class visits, and workshops.
 Visiting writers have included such luminaries as Amy Tan, Robert Pinsky, Li-Young Lee, Jennifer Egan, and many others.

 Enrich your undergraduate education with an experience abroad that you won’t want to miss!
 English majors are very competitive in being accepted to programs, both international and domestic.
 Many English majors choose to study at one of four programs in the United Kingdom.
 But don’t just limit yourself to England—Messiah has programs everywhere from Uganda to Costa Rica.
 Any experience that transcends culture is one that will develop your worldview and give you material for future writing and speaking experiences.
 Furthermore, financing your trip is easy, as semesters abroad are covered under your current financial aid.
 To find out more, visit the Intercultural Office's page on off-campus programs.

 The Swinging Bridge is the student-run campus newspaper.
 Develop your writing and editing skills by working as a reporter, feature writer, section editor, or senior editor.